COVID-19 Information

 Co-operative education (co-op)

 The best way to succeed in your field is to immerse yourself in it!
 Co-op is an excellent way to build your professional network, explore career paths and apply in-class teachings to real work situations.
 Co-op is a model of education that integrates academic learning with workplace learning in fields relevant to our students’ academic and personal goals.
-Similar to an academic course, work terms are a mandatory component to this form of experiential learning.

 Students in the Business Administration – Supply Chain and Operations Management Advanced Diploma program will be invited to apply to the co-op option during their first year of study.
 Entrance to the co-op option is limited and the processes for securing a work term are competitive.
-Students who qualify for co-op will be eligible to complete a four-month, paid work term between the second and third years of their program.
+Students enrolled in the co-op option who qualify for co-op will be eligible to complete a four-month, paid work term between the second and third years of their program.
 Students interested in co-op may also apply to transfer to the co-op internship option of their program which would extend the work integrated learning opportunity to 4 consecutive work terms.

-Supports are available through the Co-op office to assist students with securing their work terms.
-In addition, the Co-op office is in contact with co-op students and their employers during the work terms to help with any questions.
+Supports are available through the Experiential Learning office to assist students with securing their work terms.
+In addition, the Experiential Learning office is in contact with co-op students and their employers during the work terms to help with any questions.
 Upon completing the work term, co-op students return to campus to complete their final two academic semesters of the program before graduating.

 Program sequence